07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

         /* snip */
     }
     ```
-* Passing a consuming parameter to a normal function or method that isn't a
+* Passing a consuming argument to a normal function or method that isn't a
   setter but acts like a setter.
     1. Implementing append on a collection.
 Example: [Array.append(_:)](https://github.com/apple/swift/blob/324cccd18e9297b3cea9fc88d1ce80a0debe657e/stdlib/public/core/Array.swift#L1167).
 In this example, we want to forward the element directly into memory without inserting a retain, so we must use the underscored attribute `__owned` to change the default convention to be consuming.
     ```swift